-|Concealed Carry For Larger Women|
+Concealed Carry For Larger Women

 Women have multiple challenges carrying a firearm.
 Many of those challenges are due to the curves and shorter waists of the female body.
 Concealed carry for larger women has some additional issues that only exacerbate the already challenging problem of finding holsters that can be worn comfortably, discreetly, safely and allow for effective access to the gun should the need arise.
-Most holsters are designed by men for a man's body and typical male clothing styles.
+Most holsters are designed by men for a man's body and for clothing styles designed for men.
 For larger, full-figured women the challenges are even greater.
 A large bust makes reaching for the firearm difficult and sometimes impossible if crossing the body is necessary.
 A fuller middle also interferes with reach and accessibility.
 Clothing styles and options that accommodate concealed carry are limited, which only adds to the problems and frustrations.
 For some women, the combination of these challenges makes typical methods of concealed carry so uncomfortable and frustrating that they give up trying.

 Each woman naturally will have her own set of challenges because every woman's body is unique.
 But the concealed carry issues faced by larger women are significant and the topic is often neglected.
 Here, I will attempt to break down the problems as shared by hundreds of women who frequent The Well Armed Woman site, as well as advice and ideas they shared that work for them.
 Again - there is no single solution to the various problems larger women have with concealed carry, but I hope to offer two things: one - the sense that, as a larger women, you are not alone and that many women share your frustrations; and two - that through the sharing of all of these women, perhaps there is a suggestion or two that you will find helpful to carry your firearm safely and comfortably.
 All women need to push through and overcome their particular obstacles because if your gun is not on or with you - it can't protect you.

 The Most Common Issues Of Concealed Carry For Larger Women

 Wide Around The Middle